-Content-based classification is to assign a document to a specific subject, topic or an area of discipline according to its content.
-For example, history, medicine, military, etc. The content-based classification is object-oriented method; it is more explicit and less arguable than the family-based classification.
-This paper will combine the traditional family-cased and content-based classification methods, and call them as a category.
+Content-based classification is to assign a document to a specific subject, topic or an area of discipline according to its content (e.g,, history, medicine, military, etc).
+The content-based classification is an object-oriented method; it is more explicit and less arguable than the family-based classification.
+This paper will combine the traditional family-cased and content-based classification methods, and consider them as a single category.

-In summary, about 150 documents are selected in the research; about 50 of them are considered as pre-Qin documents.
+In summary, about one-hundred fifty documents are selected in the research; about fifty of them are considered as pre-Qin documents.
 All selected documents are leveraged with the time series classification and the content or family-based categorization.
 A category-periodic table is created for analysis.
 It is through such a platform that the features of the word can be extracted and exposed to readers.

-For example, the number of books with its title or name that contain Zi, is shown in Table-4.
+For example, the number of books with its title or name that contain Zi is shown in Table-4.
 From the table, it can be found that the number of books in the Ru family in the pre-China period is much more than others.
 In order to make it comparable with others, the rate of the book with Zi is used.
 The result can be seen in Table-5.

 IV.
 Extraction of Features of "Son"